cancervariants/fusion-representation/docs/source/feedback.rst

 HUGO Nomenclature Committees
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@
-This specification has been reviewed by the HUGO Gene Nomenclature Committee (HGNC), the HGVS Variation Nomenclature Committee (HVNC), and the International System for Human Cytogenomic Nomenclature (ISCN) nomenclature committee.
+This specification has been reviewed by the HUGO Gene Nomenclature Committee (HGNC), the HGVS Variant Nomenclature Committee (HVNC), and the International System for Human Cytogenomic Nomenclature (ISCN) nomenclature committee.
 The specification is in alignment with the recommendations of those committees and has received their endorsement as a consensus specification for the definition and description of gene fusions.